wowdev/noggit3/README.md

 # DISCORD #
 You can follow Noggit's development and get the latest build here: https://discord.gg/UbdFHyM

+# SCRIPTING #
+Noggit can be scripted using the Lua (5.1) programming language.
+See the [scripting documentation](scripts/docs/README.md).

 # BUILDING #
 This project requires CMake to be built.
 It also requires the following libraries: